What is an ITIN?

 Step 4: Wait

 Expect to wait between 7-11 weeks for the IRS to process your application and issue you an ITIN.
 This may be longer given the current backlog at the IRS.
-Once an ITIN is issued, the IRS then transmits your return for processing.
+Once an ITIN is issued, the IRS transmits your return for processing.
 Don't be surprised if you do not receive your refund until the end of the year or the following year.